 A cash flow statement has been developed based on the CAPEX, OPEX and closure cost estimates and the production schedule.
 The sales price for the produced uranium is assumed at a variable price per pound for the life of the Project ranging from \$82.46 to \$86.21 per pound.
 The sale price for the produced uranium is assumed to vary based on a calculation of a simple average of (a) the annual average of the projections of Cantor Fitzgerald Canada Corporation, September 26, 2023; Roth MKM, October 10, 2023; PI Financial Corp.
 October 6, 2023 and (b) UxC, LLC Q4 2023 (See Chapter 16).
 Uranium recovery from the mineral resource is assumed based on an estimated wellfield recovery factor of 80 percent of the resource, as described in Chapter 16.3.1.
-The production over the life of the Project is estimated to be 5.96 million lbs.
+The production rate assumes an average solution uranium grade (head grade) of approximately 37 mg/L. The sales for the cash flow are developed by applying the recovery factor to the resource estimate for the Project.
+The total production over the life of the Project is estimated to be 5.96 million lbs.
 U3O8.